 1. First, clear the clutter.

 Face it: There are certain things in your kitchen that you just don't use.
 That torch for crème brûlée?
 The four sets of measuring cups?
 The ancient boxes of cereal?
 Time to clear out the clutter.
-As a general rule of thumb — if an item has a place and purpose in the space, then you can argue for its importance.
+As a general rule of thumb — if an item has a place and purpose in the space, then you can argue that it's important.

 2. Utilize your cabinet doors for extra storage.

-When you have a small kitchen, you have to take advantage of every square inch, nook, and cranny.
+When you have a small kitchen, it's key to take advantage of every square inch, nook, and cranny.
 Yes, that includes the back of your cabinet doors.
 Take a cue from Jess at The Golden Girl and attach some adhesive shelves to this overlooked space.
 As a bonus, you won't have to sift through the entire cabinet looking for an extra bottle of dish soap.

 3. Invest in multipurpose pieces, like a tiny kitchen island with open shelves.